Purushothaman-natarajan/Binary-Image-Classification/README.md

 # Transfer Learning for Binary Classification - Cats vs Dogs

-Welcome to the Transfer Learning for Binary Classification GitHub repository!
 This project focuses on binary classification of two classes: cats and dogs, using various state-of-the-art deep learning models.
 The objective is to accurately classify images into either the 'cat' or 'dog' category.
 We have customized six base models - VGG16, VGG19, ResNet50, InceptionV3, DenseNet121, and MobileNetV2 - for this binary classification task.

 Here are the updated results of our model evaluations: